 - Make sure you are using a supported Java version. - Place the ehcache jar into your classpath. - Ensure that any libraries required to satisfy dependencies are also in the classpath. - Configure ehcache.xml and place it in your classpath. - Optionally, configure an appropriate logging level.
-See Code Samples for more information on direct interaction with ehcache.
+See the Code Samples chapter for more information on direct interaction with ehcache.